lammps/lammps/doc/src/fix_add_heat.rst

-Equal-style variables can specify formulas with various mathematical functions and include :doc:`thermo_style <thermo_style>` command keywords for the simulation box parameters, time step, and elapsed time.
-Thus, it is easy to specify time-dependent heating.
+Equal-style variables can specify formulas with various mathematical functions and include :doc:`thermo_style <thermo_style>` command keywords for the simulation box parameters, time step, and elapsed time to specify time-dependent heating.

-Atom-style variables can specify the same formulas as equal-style variables but can also include per-atom values, such as atom coordinates.
-Thus, it is easy to specify a spatially-dependent heating field with optional time-dependence as well.
+Atom-style variables can specify the same formulas as equal-style variables but can also include per-atom values, such as atom coordinates to specify spatially-dependent heating.

-If the *overwrite* keyword is set to *yes*, this fix will effectively set the total heat flow on a particle, overwriting contributions from pair styles or other fixes.
+If the *overwrite* keyword is set to *yes*, this fix will set the total heat flow on a particle every timestep, overwriting contributions from pair styles or other fixes.
+If *overwrite* is *no*, this fix will add heat on top of other contributions.

 ----------

 Restart, fix_modify, output, run start/stop, minimize info
-"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 No information about this fix is written to :doc:`binary restart files <restart>`.
 None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.